 The children will need to ensure they have their full P.E. kit: black/blue shorts, white T shirt, trainers and tracksuit bottoms for the colder months.
 Children should not wear jewellery to school on PE days.
 In the case of earrings that cannot be taken out (ears pierced within the last 6 weeks), these must be taped over.

-Homework will continue to be handed out on a Thursday and due in on a Tuesday.
+Maths and English homework will continue to be handed out on a Thursday and due in on a Tuesday.
 Unfortunately, despite letters having gone out to certain children inviting them to join our Maths Homework club and many verbal reminders, we have had very few children come along.
 Please can we ask that if your child brought home a letter last half term that you encourage them to attend regularly as not only do they have the use of the ICT suite, but also a Year 6 teacher to support them should they struggle with any of it.

 Please do not hesitate to contact us via the school office if you or your child has any worries or concerns.
 For non-urgent matters, it is usually easier to catch us at the end of the school day rather than at the beginning.